Looking to add a WhatsApp chat to your website? You’ve come to the right place.

-More and more customers value being able to use their favorite communication channels to keep in contact with businesses.
-For a lot of people in 2020, that channel is WhatsApp.
-By now, WhatsApp has over two billion users.
+Not long ago, the average website visitor didn’t mind contacting a business via its live chat.
+But more and more people value being able to use their favorite communication channels to keep in contact with businesses.
+For a lot of people in 2021, that channel is WhatsApp.
+By now, WhatsApp has over two billion users worldwide.
 And this number is steadily growing.

 There are three ways to let your customers contact you via WhatsApp as a chat on your website.

 - QR code

 - Trengo multichannel widget